top of page

 Scenic Kitsap landscape: lake, houses, mountains.

-Our vision: A safe and healthy Kitsap County for all.
+A safe and healthy Kitsap County for all.

 Join the Health Board

-The 10-member Kitsap Public Health Board is composed of five elected officials (four city mayors and one county commissioner), two tribal representatives appointed by the Port Gamble S'Klallam and Suquamish tribes, and three nonelected members appointed by the Kitsap Board of County Commissioners.
+The 10-member Kitsap Public Health Board is composed of five elected officials (four city officials and one county commissioner), two tribal representatives appointed by the Port Gamble S'Klallam and Suquamish tribes, and three nonelected members appointed by the Kitsap Board of County Commissioners.

-Under state law, the three nonelected, nontribal positions must represent:
+Under state law (RCW 70.46.031), the three nonelected, nontribal positions must represent:

 • Public health, healthcare facilities, and providers